gchq/gaffer-doc/docs/administration-guide/gaffer-stores/store-guide.md

 An example where you might want to share the same cache entry is when using [Named Operations](../named-operations.md) and a [Federated Store](federated-store.md).
 Adding a Named Operation to a Federated Store won't make it available to sub-graphs (when using a `FederatedOperation` to execute it) unless the sub-graphs share the same Named Operation cache as the Federated Store.

 If you only want a certain kind of cache entry to be shared, e.g. only share Named Operations, then set the suffix specific to that cache entry.
-See the [table above for all the properties for this](#all-general-store-properties).
+See the [reference guide](../../reference/store-properties/common.md#cache-properties) on store properties for how to configure these.
 You could also set the default cache suffix to share everything and set a specific suffix to be different and therefore not shared.

 ## Configuring customisable Operations